 Best Cordless Random Orbital Sander

 The best cordless random orbital sander is the Makita DBO180Z.
 There’s every reason to go cordless and this model from Makita is effective and has an excellent specification.
 Plus, it’s highly rated by owners.

 Sanders are not particularly power-hungry, so a decent-sized battery will hold its charge and give you plenty of time to get the job done.
 However, it’s the convenience and freedom of cutting the cord that justifies the extra cash.

-This sander is lighter than most corded models until you add the battery.
-Use smaller batteries if you’re after a lightweight sander (good if you’re using the device on a wall or upside down on a ceiling).
+This sander (with battery) is a little heavier than most corded models.
+However, the extra weight is a small negative compared to being tethered by a cord.
+Use a small battery if you’re after a lightweight sander (good if you’re using the device on a wall or upside down on a ceiling).
 Alternatively, a bigger battery will last longer.

 In terms of controls, there are two push buttons.
 One to switch the device on and the second to adjust the speed.
 There are three settings – slow for polishing, medium for fine finishing and high for regular sanding.
 The dust bag, as with the majority of sanders is ok.
 But for efficient dust removal, plug in a vacuum.

 Cut the Cord

 If you already have Makita batteries, buying this model is a no brainer.
 If you don’t currently have any cordless Makita tools, this is a great place to start.
 Yes, you’ll need to buy a battery in addition to the device but you’ll be choosing a great random orbital sander from an excellent brand.
 Plus, you will have interchangeable batteries making your next power tool purchase significantly cheaper.

 SPECIFICATION: POWER 18v | WEIGHT 1.4kg-1.7kg | NOISE 77dB | PAPER DIA 125mm | ORBIT DIAMETER 2.8mm | ORBITS/MINUTE 7000/9000/11000opm